awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 - Statistical Independence : UNet, which is trained to predict true noise by measuring independent noise from the same input data, can predict the real signals(Noise2Noise).

 ### Idea
-There are many methods on how to denoise images like traditional methods such as smoothness or using convolutional neural nets such as UNets recently.
+There are many methods on how to denoise images like traditional methods such as smoothness or using convolutional neural networks such as UNets recently.
 However, these methods were possible only when we know the noise property in advance or there was a clean image.
 So in this paper, they propsed the denoising method based on `self-supervision` rather than the supervised learning method

 ## 3. Method
-### - classic denoiser vs donut denoiser
+### - Example : classic denoiser vs donut denoiser
 <img src="../../.gitbook/assets/18/denoiser.png" width="50%" height="50%"   alt="denoiser"></img>
 > - classic denoiser : Using a median filer that replaces each pixel with the median of a disk of radius r →$$g_{r}$$
 > - donut denoiser : Same as classic denoiser except that the center part is removed, corresponding to the J-invariant referred to in the paper → $$f_{r}$$